Dbad0210/Software-Engineering-Project/README.md

 In the NetBeans IDE, locate and press the green arrow (the "Run Project" button) to run the project locally.

-# TESTING To Run The Program
+# Run The Program With Command Line
 - Clone the repository
 - Open a new terminal in the repository and paste this `cd Java-Stats-Tracker/Java_MySQl_Completed/jarFolder/ && java -jar Java_MySQl_Completed.jar`